tscheuch/cupyd/README.md

 ## Library usage (work in progress)

-For the setup and many other things, we have defined many utilities on the Makefile to facilitate your work.
+We have defined a handful of custom Make targets in order to ease the local setup and development of Cupyd.
-None of them are quite complex, so you are welcome to go and check them or even run the commands separately.
+They’re quite simple, so you’re welcome to check them out and understand what’s going on behind the scenes.
+Let’s use a few of them to run the example script.

-1. Make sure that you have [Python](https://www.python.org) 3.9 (or higher) installed in your machine.
+1. Make sure that you have [Python](https://www.python.org) **3.9** (or higher) installed in your machine.

 ```sh
 $ python --version